karismapa/ama-billing/README.md

 2. Outstanding Amount for a given loan
 3. Status of whether the customer is Delinquent or not

-With above capabilities, this service are meant to at least have these capabilities:
+With above capabilities, this service are meant to at least have these capabilities/goals:
-● GetOutstanding: This returns the current outstanding on a loan, 0 if no outstanding (or closed) ● IsDelinquent: If there are more than 2 weeks of Non payment of the loan amount ● MakePayment: Make a payment of certain amount on the loan
+1. GetOutstanding: This returns the current outstanding on a loan, 0 if no outstanding (or closed)
+2. IsDelinquent: If there are more than 2 weeks of Non payment of the loan amount
+3. MakePayment: Make a payment of certain amount on the loan

 ## Assumptions
 To simplify the process, some assumptions that is applied to the System was: